hellohaptik/docs_haptik/bot-builder/creating-bot.rst

 book room, room facilities, etc.

 Node: The smallest unit of a bot which will return a message or group of messages or make an API call or a combination of any of the these based on the message sent by the user.
-If nodes cannot be connected across stories, stories are completely independent.
+Nodes cannot be connected across stories, stories are completely independent.

 1. Creating a story